What is Wetlands & Woodlands Camp?

-This camp is designed to engage campers with a strong interest in learning more about a variety of different science fields.
+This camp is designed to engage campers with a strong interest in learning more about a variety of different science fields such as entomology (insects), botany (plants), mammalogy (mammals), ornithology (birds), limnology (ponds and lakes), and herpetology (reptiles and amphibians).
 Campers will spend time exploring the preserve and various activities related to each field of science, conducting small experiments, journaling and sketching, participating in preserve research and service learning activities, creating nature art projects, and meeting scientists and conservation professionals who work in the different fields when applicable.
+Different fields of study are offered on a three year rotation, so returning campers will find the curriculum engaging.
+One day during camp, campers will take an off-site field trip to explore either Flat Iron Lake Preserve or one of our beautiful state parks.
 On Friday, campers have the opportunity to hike through the wildlife refuge of the preserve and play capture the flag, or participate in our team building orienteering course.
 The session fee covers materials for activities and experiments, healthy snacks, nature art project materials, transportation cost for field trips, lots of individual attention, and loads of fun.
 Campers are responsible for bringing their own sack lunches.
-Camp runs Monday to Friday, with a special family presentation on Friday afternoon from 2-3 pm.
-Adult/student ratio is 1:8 (limit 18 participants).
+Camp runs Monday to Friday from 9 am to 3 pm, with a special family presentation on Friday afternoon.
+Adult/student ratio is 1:8 (limit 18-24 participants).

 Other Summer Camps at Calvin College